LPioL/MultiXVERSE/README.md

 A good way to set up the appropriate environement is to use the associated .yml conda environment.

-## MultiXVERSE:
+## MultiXVERSE.py example:

-**MultiXVERSE_M.py**

-This program allows to apply MultiVERSE on a multiplex network.
+This program allows to apply MultiXVERSE on a multilayer network, here the airport network.

-The usage is the following for this example with the airport multilayer network:
+The usage is the following:

 `python3 MultiXVERSE.py`